Stained Glass Lead Came Made Easy

 Stained Glass Lead Came Tips

-- Remember that the main reason for choosing a particular lead is the best one – how it will look in your stained glass window design.
+The main reason for choosing a particular lead is the best one – how it will look in your stained glass window design.

 - Stained glass lead came with a round profile is better for leading curved shapes, as it doesn’t pucker up like the flat lead does.